Quick Answer

 The Reality of Dental Insurance Maximums

 Dental insurance functions fundamentally differently from medical insurance; it is designed primarily as a preventative maintenance plan.
 Most standard policies possess an annual maximum benefit cap ranging from $1,500 to $2,500.
 Because a full-mouth implant reconstruction requires an investment of $25,000 to $60,000, even if your insurance approves the procedure, the payout will instantly hit that low annual ceiling.
+It is also worth knowing that traditional Medicare generally excludes implants entirely, and Pennsylvania Medicaid covers them only in limited, medically necessary cases — so most full-mouth funding comes from PPO benefits, FSA or HSA dollars, and financing.

 Itemizing Your Insurance Benefits